wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Deployment/ApplicationConfigurationUpdated.md

 **This toolkit does not allow updates to configuration files (such as wp-config.php or configuration.php) through the application's GUI system.**

-Instead use the following process which will automatically update all of your webserver configurations in one go:
+Instead use the following process which will automatically update all of your webserver configurations in one go.
+What this means is that if you have 4 webservers running, if you follow this process on one of them, then the changes you make to the application configuration on that one server will be pushed to the other 3 webservers that are running.

-If you want to update your, for example, Joomla "configuration.php" file or your Wordpress "wp-config.php" files, then there's a few ways to go about it.
+So, if you want to update your, for example, Joomla "configuration.php" file or your Wordpress "wp-config.php" files, then this is the way to go about it.
-Presuming that you have several webservers running if you change the configuration file on one of them using this method it will get pushed out to all the others.
-This is powerful but also requires caution because a change made to a configuration file with errors in it could take your whole website offline.
+Changing the application configuration on one webserver and having the change pushed out to all your webservers is powerful but also requires caution because a change made to a configuration file with errors in it could take your whole website offline.

-The shortcut way to update your application's configuration is as the following 3 step process:
+**Updating your applications configuration in a multi-webserver configuration**

 - Login to one of your webservers using the helperscript on your build machine
 -  Run the script: